ESRC DTC PhD Student, Faculty of Social Sciences

 Esmeralda Bon is a doctoral researcher in the School of Politics and International Relations at the University of Nottingham, where she is affiliated with the Centre for British Politics, NICEP and REPRESENT She holds a liberal arts and sciences BA (hons) in the Humanities and Rhetoric & Argumentation from University College Roosevelt and a MARes and MScRes from the University of Amsterdam, in Rhetoric, Argumentation Theory and Philosophy and Communication Science respectively, with political argumentation and political communication as specialisations.
 Her PhD is a collaborative studentship with the Committee on Standards in Public Life (CSPL) and mainly funded by the Economic and Social Research Council (ESRC) and the School of Politics and international Relations.

-Primary Funding Sources: ESRC Doctoral Training Centre (in collaboration with the Committee on Standards in Public Life (CPSL)) , Dr. Hendrik Muller's Vaderlandsch Fonds and UK Data Service Impact Fellowship
+I am primarily funded by the ESRC Doctoral Training Centre (in collaboration with the Committee on Standards in Public Life (CPSL)), the School of Politics and International Relations and Dr. Hendrik Muller's Vaderlandsch Fonds, as well as through a UK Data Service Impact Fellowship

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park Nottingham, NG7 2RD